Are you tired of the annual interest and fees of credit cards? A reloadable card like KOHO Prepaid Card can help.

-Founded in 2014, KOHO offers a high-interest savings account, a prepaid Visa card and a subscription-based credit builder to help Canadians take control of their finances.
+Founded in 2014, KOHO offers a high-interest savings account, a prepaid Mastercard and a subscription-based credit builder to help Canadians take control of their finances.

 With these innovative offerings, KOHO continues to distinguish itself from other fintech companies in Canada and has managed to attract over 500,000 users.

-In this review, we will take a closer look at the KOHO Prepaid Visa Card to help you determine whether it’s perfect for your needs.
+In this review, we will take a closer look at the KOHO Prepaid Mastercard to help you determine whether it’s perfect for your needs.

 What is a KOHO Prepaid Card?

-KOHO Prepaid Card is a reloadable Visa card that is accepted anywhere Visa card is accepted either in person or online.
+KOHO Prepaid Card is a reloadable Mastercard that is accepted anywhere Mastercard is accepted either in person or online.

 Unlike a credit card, the KOHO Prepaid Card uses only the money you deposited in your account to pay for purchases.
 This helps you take control of your money and can help you stay on top of your spending.

-To help you save more, the KOHO Prepaid Card offers a 0.5% cashback on all purchases and 1.20% interest on your balance.
+To help you save more, the KOHO Prepaid Card offers a 1% cashback for eligible purchases and 0.5% interest on your balance.

 Your purchases can also be automatically rounded up to the nearest dollar through the KOHO RoundUp feature, helping you save more money effortlessly.